sebrighte/Simple-API-gateway/README.md

-# API Gateway (FastAPI) -- Full Documentation
+# Simple API Gateway (FastAPI)

 ## Overview

 This project is a FastAPI-based API Gateway that aggregates multiple backend services into a single unified entry point.

+I just wanted a simple implementation where i could expose internal and external through one managed interface

-It allows you to:
+This solution allows you to:

--   Route requests to multiple microservices
+-   Route requests to multiple (micro) services
 -   Enforce a global gateway_key
 -   Merge Swagger/OpenAPI documentation
+-   Provide per-service API Swagger/OpenAPI documentation
 -   Provide unified API access
 -   Dynamically update services
+-   Allow local hosting of OpenAPI specification (where they dont exist or you need to modify)

 ------------------------------------------------------------------------